 Add the following to your Consent and Policies intake template below the “Digital Images and Videos” section:State-by-State Considerations

 Some states require all-party consent for recording private conversations.
 Therapy sessions are generally treated as private conversations regardless of setting.
-All-party consent states (consent required from all parties): California, Connecticut, Delaware, Florida, Illinois, Maryland, Massachusetts, Montana, Nevada, New Hampshire, Oregon, Pennsylvania, Vermont, Washington One-party consent states (disclosure and opt-out strongly recommended): All remaining states and Washington, D.C.Important: Even in one-party consent states, we strongly recommend full disclosure and opt-out as a best practice.
-This protects both the patient relationship and your practice.
+All-party consent states (consent required from all parties): California, Connecticut, Delaware, Florida, Illinois, Maryland, Massachusetts, Montana, Nevada, New Hampshire, Oregon, Pennsylvania, Vermont, Washington One-party consent states (disclosure and opt-out strongly recommended): All remaining states and Washington, D.C.HIPAA Considerations

 All recordings and transcripts generated by Mako AI Scribe stored securely and treated as Protected Health Information (PHI).
 They are accessible only to authorized members of the care team and subject to all applicable HIPAA requirements.- Never reuse recordings or transcripts beyond clinical documentation without separate patient consent